uyen-huynh2808/fraud-detection-finance/README.md

 This project simulates a **real-time fraud detection pipeline** in the financial domain using a big data ecosystem.
 It generates synthetic transaction data using **Faker**, streams it through **Kafka**, processes it with **Apache Spark Structured Streaming**, detects fraud using a **PySpark ML model**, and visualizes suspicious activity in **Power BI**.
 The entire pipeline is orchestrated with **Airflow**.

-All transaction data is simulated and does not represent real individuals or businesses.

 ## Project Goals
 - **Simulate Real-Time Financial Transactions:**
   Generate realistic synthetic transaction data using `Faker`, covering users, merchants, transaction metadata, and potential fraud indicators.